Key Takeaways

 These elevated values remain valid through October 26, 2027.

-If you have a Chase Sapphire Reserve, you can redeem points through The Edit, Chase’s luxury hotel collection.
-Every Edit booking is eligible for Points Boost at 2¢ per point.
+If you have a Chase Sapphire Reserve (personal or business), you can redeem points through The Edit, Chase’s luxury hotel collection.
+While all Edit bookings initially redeemed at 2¢ per point through Points Boost, Chase later reduced many properties to 1.65¢ per point.
+Redemption values now generally range from 1.65¢-2¢ per point depending on the property.

 Additional perks when booking The Edit with a Sapphire Reserve card: